 The current consumption tax in Japan is 10%.
 If the apartment rent is 100,000 Yen/month, the brokerage fee will be 110,000 Yen.

 These days many rental agencies can offer properties with half or zero agent fees, so ask your agent about these deals.

 Unlike a sales transaction, an agent in a rental transaction cannot receive a double-commission.
 At most, they can only receive 100% of the rent + tax (eg. they might charge the landlord half the commission and charge the remaining half to the tenant).

 The brokerage fee is usually paid on the same day as the signing of the lease contract.

 Brokerage = 3% of the base price + 60,000 Yen + Consumption tax

 This is the final purchase price of the property excluding consumption tax.
-If the seller is a company, consumption tax will be applied to the building portion of the sale (consumption tax is never applied to land).
+If the seller is a company or consumption taxable entity, consumption tax will be applied to the building portion of the sale (consumption tax is never applied to land).
 The amount of value applied to the building portion is up to the seller to decide.
 If the seller is a private individual, no consumption tax is included in the property price.

 A real estate brokerage company can only legally charge their commission on the base price.